SayedZabiulla/INTERSHIP-CODES/CODTECH IT SOLUTIONS/REST API CLIENT/README.md

-# 🐱 Java REST API Client for Cat Facts
+# 🐱 Java REST API Client

 This is a lightweight, command-line Java application that demonstrates how to make a simple `GET` request to a public REST API.
 It connects to the Cat Fact Ninja API, fetches a random fact, and displays the JSON response in a readable format directly in the console.